Meet Our Team!

 Emergency Department Nurse | Nurse Educator | Founder, Alaska Trauma & Emergency Nursing Education

 With over two decades of experience in emergency nursing, Nancy Haker brings seasoned clinical expertise, strong leadership, and a deep passion for education to every setting she serves.
-After several impactful years as the Emergency Department Manager at Yukon-Kuskokwim Health Corporation, Nancy recently returned to her home in Soldotna, Alaska, where she now works in the Emergency Department at Central Peninsula Hospital.
+After several impactful years working as a nurse in critical care, she now is a full-time nursing instructor for the University of Alaska at KPC.

 Nancy is also the founder of Alaska Trauma & Emergency Nursing Education — a program focused on delivering high-quality trauma and emergency care training across rural Alaska.
 “Teaching has always been where my heart is,” she says.
 “This work lets me share what I love alongside some of the strongest nurses and best people I know.”

 Originally from Northern California, Nancy made the move to Alaska in 2019, drawn by the community and quality of life.
-She’s the proud mother of four grown children and grandmother of eleven —
+She’s the proud mother of four grown children and grandmother of thirteen —

 Sue Metcalf, MSN, RN, CEN, TCRN, CPEN